kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 * IOThreadsPolicy : Optional IOThreadsPolicy to be used
 * [LaunchSecurity](https://kubevirt.io/api-reference/main/definitions.html#_v1_launchsecurity): Optional LaunchSecurity to be used

-Anything provided within an instancetype cannot be overridden within the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine).
-For example as `CPU` and `Memory` are both required attributes of an instancetype if a user makes any requests for `CPU` or `Memory` resources within the underlying [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) the instancetype will conflict and the request will be rejected during creation.
+Anything provided within an instance type cannot be overridden within the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine).
+For example as `CPU` and `Memory` are both required attributes of an instance type if a user makes any requests for `CPU` or `Memory` resources within the underlying [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) the instance type will conflict and the request will be rejected during creation.

 ## VirtualMachinePreference